It’s that time of year again – time to watch the fireflies do their thing! I’m not talking about a trip to see the Columbia Fireflies baseball team.

 Pack water and late night snacks.

-We are nearly into June in South Carolina, and the heat doesn’t disappear with the sun.
-You will probably be out walking an hour or two, part of that likely past your kids’ normal bedtime.
+We know the South Carolina heat doesn’t disappear with the sun.
+You may be out walking an hour or two, part of that likely past your kids’ normal bedtime.
 Come prepared with hydration and healthy snacks for a happier, albeit tired, crew.

 Unless you have a camera that does well or has special settings for the dark, don’t worry about the pictures.
 Enjoy the moments and bask in the glow of the fireflies.

-If you plan to check out Congaree Swamp any other time of year, check out my tips for a fun filled family hike here.
+If you plan to check out Congaree Swamp any other time of year, check out my tips for a fun-filled family hike.